Last Updated on May 19, 2023 by Melissa S.

 I was told by a well meaning family member that I simply “must” have a fruitcake and she would make it!
 Well it might sound a bit pig headed to refuse this kind offer but it just made me even more determined to have my own way.
 I paid a local cake decorator £240 instead to make my own design.
 As I had love hearts themed favours I incorporated this into the cake.
 When I look back at the photos it’s nothing remarkable compared to the amazing cakes you see nowadays but I was very happy with it at the time.
 I would probably go for something a bit more sophisticated today though!

 So these were my extravagances – where did I choose to save money?
-You can find out in my next post.
+You can find out in this post.

 Do you have any money saving tips for weddings?
-Dod you get married on a budget or splurge?
+Did you get married on a budget or splurge?
 Let me know in the comments!